Piano Chord Progressions – Everything You Need to Know

 Say you want to use 8 total chords.
 Start by using 4 chords.
 Find places to use your primary chords (I, IV, V).
 Then play around with the seconday chords (ii, iii, vi, vii) in between those primary chords.

-Once you’ve got a nice 4-chord progressions going, take your last chord (the 4th chord you’re using) and turn it into a “I” chord.
+Once you’ve got a nice 4-chord loop going, take your last chord (the 4th chord you’re using) and turn it into a “I” chord.
 And go from there.

 The circle of fifths is a useful tool here, as it shows you the movement between keys in perfect 4ths and perfect 5ths.